 Fiskars make high-quality tools that are built to last and this is no exception.
 It actually doubles the power you are able to exert on the pruning blade, due to the extra leverage built into the design of the pull cord mechanism.

 The precision ground steel blade will chop effortlessly through branches over one inch thick and the extremely sharp saw attachment is exactly what you need to take care of the thicker limbs that the pruning blade can’t cope with.

 What we like about the Fiskars 7′ – 14′ extendable pole saw:

 - Strong oval-shaped, lightweight fiberglass extension pole with easy locking mechanism, extends to 14 feet for reaching high branches.

 - Precision ground steel pruning blade with low-friction coating, makes short work of branches up to just over 1 inch thick.

 - 15-inch WoodZig precision sharpened saw attachment for larger branches.

-This Fiskars manual tree pruner with saw attachment is ideal for keeping a low-maintenance garden under control.
+This manual tree pruner with saw attachment from Fiskars is ideal for keeping a low-maintenance garden under control.
 The ergonomically designed extension pole fits snugly in the hand and the strong yet lightweight fiberglass pole allows precise positioning with one hand while pulling the cord that operates the cutting blade with the other.
 The saw attachment completes the utility of this tool and offers excellent value for money.